ibm-cloud-docs/vpc/vsi_is_create_dh_instance.md

 ## Creating instances on dedicated hosts by using the API
 {: #creating-dedicated-instance-api}
+{: api}

 The following request example creates an instance on a dedicated host with a dedicated group specified as the placement target.
 You can specify your desired dedicated group (or dedicated host) as the `placement_target`.
 When you specify a dedicated group for the `placement_target`, the instance is provisioned to an available dedicated host within the group.

+Remember that the profile family and class must match for the dedicated host or dedicated group and instances that are provisioned on them.
+For more information, see [Dedicated host profiles](/docs/vpc?topic=vpc-dh-profiles).

 ```
 curl -X POST \